endfront/LayJS/doc/spec.markdown

 ##### LAID inheritance rules

 - events within 'when' key stacks up as an array
-- the scope of `states[state]` and `many` are inherited at a further level deep
+- the scope of `states[state]` and `many` are inherited recursively iwth the same inheritance rules
 - the `many.rows` key is overwritten at the same level with clones made of each row (array) element
+- the `transiiton` key inherits to the lowest level
-- all other props are overwritten at single level, and copied data values which are objects are cloned before copying over.
+- all other props are overwritten at single level, and data values which are objects are cloned before copying over.

 example of `when` stacking up: